Giskard-AI/giskard/python-client/docs/guides/upload/index.md

 ## 1. Install the Giskard server

-To install the Giskard server, please check [Install the Giskard server](docs/guide/install_app/index.md).
+To install the Giskard server, please check the [run the Giskard server](../installation_app/index.rst) page.

 ## 2. Create a Giskard client